 Neuroimaging data were preprocessed using SPM12 (Wellcome Department of Imaging Neuroscience, London, UK).
-In brief, the functional data were corrected for shifts in acquisition time of slices, realigned to correct for movement, co-registered to the anatomical images, normalized to the MNI-152 space, resampled to 2 mm isotropic voxel size, and finally spatially smoothed with an 8mm FWHM Gaussian kernel.
+In brief, the functional data were corrected for shifts in acquisition time of slices, realigned to correct for movement, co-registered to the anatomical images, normalised to the Montreal Neurological Institute (MNI)-152 space, resampled to 2-mm isotropic voxel size and finally spatially smoothed with an 8-mm FWHM Gaussian kernel.
 A general linear model was specified, using the onsets of the trials of the four different conditions and the six movement parameters as regressors.
 For the experimental functional data, hemodynamic derivatives were added to the model.

-To identify the location of FFA and OFA, we contrasted face blocks with blocks of objects and Fourier-randomized noise from the localizer sequence with a threshold of either p < .05 family-wise error (FWE) corrected (n = 18) or p < .0001 uncorrected (n = 6).
-The right FFA could be localized in all 24 participants (average MNI coordinates ( $\pm$ SE): 42 (0), -51 (1), -20 (1)) and in 23 participants in the left hemisphere (average MNI coordinates ( $\pm$ SE): -40 (1), -51 (1), -21 (1)).
+To identify the location of FFA and OFA, we contrasted face blocks with blocks of objects and Fourierrandomised noise from the localiser sequence with a threshold of either p < 0.05 family-wise error (FWE) corrected (n = 18) or p < 0.0001 uncorrected (n = 6).
+The right FFA could be localised in all 24 participants (average MNI coordinates ( $\pm$ SE): 42 (0), -51 (1), -20(1)) and in 23 participants in the left hemisphere (average MNI coordinates ( $\pm$ SE): -40 (1), -51 (1), -21 (1)).
 For every subject, we used the same contrast and threshold to identify OFA.
-The Right OFA could be localized in 23 participants (average MNI coordinates ( $\pm$ SE): 42 (1), -76 (1), -12 (1)).
-In the left hemisphere, OFA was also localized in 23 subjects (average MNI coordinates ( $\pm$ SE): -40 (1), -77 (1), -12 (1)).
-Individual coordinates can be found in the supplementary material Table 1.
+The right OFA could be localised in 23 participants (average MNI coordinates $(\pm SE)$ : 42 (1), -76 (1), -12 (1)).
+In the left hemisphere, OFA was also localised in 23 subjects (average MNI coordinates ( $\pm$ SE): -40 (1), -77 (1), -12 (1)).
+Individual coordinates can be found in the supporting information Table S1.

-The BOLD signals evoked by the stimulation, defined as the entire sequence of eight images, were extracted from each individual ROI, defined as the peak face responding voxel, using a 4 mm radius sphere (Brett, 2011).
+The BOLD signals evoked by the stimulation, defined as the entire sequence of eight images, were extracted from each individual ROI, defined as the peak face responding voxel, using a 4-mm radius sphere (Brett, 2002).
 Hemodynamic response functions (HRF) were inspected to assure that the ROIs were identified reliably, and the extracted signal was evaluated.
-We observed that the HRFs peaked on the fourth timepoint consistently for all of our participants (supplementary material Figure 1).
+We observed that the HRFs peaked on the fourth timepoint consistently for all of our participants (supporting information Figure S1).
 Therefore, peak HRF values were entered into the statistical models.
-We performed a two-way repeated-measures ANOVA with the within-subject factors of hemisphere (right, left) and condition (adaptation, expectation violation. alternation. alternation-II).
+We performed a twoway repeated measures ANOVA with the within-subject factors of hemisphere (right, left) and condition (adaptation, expectation violation, alternation, alternation-II).
 Finally, we conducted an exploratory, second-level whole-brain analysis.

-RESULTS
+3 | RESULTS

 To assess whether participants were familiar with the presented identities, they filled out a questionnaire prior to the experiment.
-Mean familiarity ratings are 76,0% for male and 84,9% for female IDs and show that our participants were familiar with the stimuli.
+Mean familiarity ratings are 76.0% for male and 84.9% for female IDs and show that our participants were familiar with the stimuli.